hoshiizumiya/CommunityToolkit.WinUI/README.md

 ## NuGet Packages

-You can install the C++ WinUI Community Toolkit packages via NuGet:
+You can install the C++ WinUI Community Toolkit packages via NuGet (it also supports .NET):

 | Package | NuGet |
 |---------|-------|